nahuelmol/datos_final/README.md

 cal ch mods
 ```

-From the current project, specific methods can be checked. `w` stands for `where` conditioning a type and `is` signs an specific method.
+The target mods, meths and exps work under the same logic.
+From the current project, specific methods can be checked. `w` stands for `where` conditioning a type group and `is` signs an specific method.

 ```
 cal ch meths w pca